ElianeBriand/SMolDock/README.md

 - ESBTL (released under GNU GPLv3)

+# Documentation

+Checkout the Docs dir.
+We have code documentation with Doxygen in Docs/html, and sphinx-based more general HOWTO in Docs/build/html.

 # Dependencies

 ## RDKit (linking with pre-built dynamic library)

-The main author does not rely on pre-built dynamic library shipped by distributions, because of linker problem that may or may not still exist.
+The main author does not rely on pre-built dynamic library shipped by distributions, because of linker problems that may or may not still exist.
 See next section for building static libs from source, else :

 In the ` RDKIT SETUP ` section of CMakeLists.txt, change :